lnbxyz/stargaze/README.md

 # stargaze

-pick any number of shows orm movies and discover stars who appear in all of them
+pick any number of shows or movies and discover stars who appear in all of them

 ## running locally